Leibniz-IWT/comp_eng/intro.md

 TBD

+---
 ## Help with setting up your system, python environments and running these notebooks offline.

 ### Running the notebooks

-You can run the notebooks in two ways:
+You can run the notebooks in two ways: (1) Binder (fully online, no install needed) or (2) local install with full control.

 #### 1. Launch instantly on Binder  🚀

 Click the **“Launch Binder”** badge at the top-right of any page (or the button below).